katzur/story-sparks/TESTING.md

 <details><summary>As a Site User I can view individual product details so that I can identify the name, price, description, ingredients and product image.</summary>
 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/product-details.png">
 </details>
 Individual products are visible, when selecting a product from the all products list.
-All informations are included in the product detail view: name, price, description, ingredients and product image.
+All information is included in the product detail view: name, price, description, ingredients and product image.

 <details><summary>As a Site User I can easily view the total of my purchases at any time so that I can avoid spending too much and have a good overview of the current total.</summary>
 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/bag.png">